 - “Sweet Caroline,” Neil Diamond (1969)

-Dance Down the Aisle at Earle Brown Heritage Center
+Dance Down the Aisle at the Heritage Center of Brooklyn Center

 Ready to get dancing down the aisle?
 We’re ready to help!
-Let the expert planning team at Earle Brown Heritage Center see to every detail of your extraordinary wedding and reception.
+Let the expert planning team at the Heritage Center of Brooklyn Center see to every detail of your extraordinary wedding and reception.
 From the pre-ceremony cocktails to the perfect party playlist, we’re experienced in helping couples make their wedding day dreams a reality.
 Contact us today to learn more!